vladneaga/Computer-Tomography-Data-Converter/README.md

 256
 175
 <CT intensity values>
-DATA: Dimensions of the CT scan (x, y, z axes).
+DATA: Contains the dimensions of the CT scan (X, Y, Z axes).
 The intensity values follow the metadata, representing the CT data.
 Format 2: .txt and .bin Files
-In this format, the metadata and CT intensity values are stored separately.
+In this format, the metadata and CT intensity values are stored in separate files.

 Metadata File (.txt):
 arduino